 One of the primary measures of financial strength in a financial institution is its capital position.
 Capital levels are managed in accordance with policies and plans that are reviewed and approved by the Board of Directors.
-Capital is now measured in four categories: Leverage Ratio (formerly called equity), Common Equity Tier 1, Total Tier 1 and Total Eligible Capital.
+Capital is measured in four categories: Leverage Ratio (formerly called equity), Common Equity Tier 1, Total Tier 1 and Total Eligible Capital.
 Credit Union Deposit Guarantee Corporation (CUDGC) requires minimums for the four measures and DDCU subsequently has target ranges it would prefer to operate in.
-Currently DDCU well exceeds minimums but with strong results the past few years now exceeds even our targets.
-For 2018 our ratios were as follows:
+Currently DDCU well exceeds minimums and with strong results the past few years now exceeds even our targets.
+For 2019 our ratios were as follows:

-- ➤ Leverage 11.60%
+- \blacktriangleright Leverage 11.37%

-- \triangleright Common Equity Tier 1 15.21%
+- \blacktriangleright Common Equity Tier 1 16.85%

-- ightharpoonup Total Tier 1 15.21%
+- ➢ Total Tier 1 - 16.85%

-- ➤ Total Eligible Capital 16.43%
+- ➤ Total Eligible Capital 17.65%

 Strong capital allows DDCU to continue to grow its balance sheet, provide continued service and technological advancement for members and return to regular patronage payments.
 Below is a graph of our leverage ratio since 2013.
+2019 shows a slight drop in the ratio, due to the accelerated growth in our asset level during the year, but remains a strong ratio.